 Don’t risk leaving your car on the street as the limited public parking in the city is managed with a gauntlet-grip by Cition, which will tow your car away at the drop of a hat for the slightest parking violation and then whack you with a 373€ fine; cash payments not accepted.
 If you do have the misfortune to get towed, the collection depot is at Daniël Goedkoopstraat 9 and it’s open daily around the clock.

 Bag a Bike Taxi

 If you’re keen on your green credentials, use a bike taxi or rickshaw to get around the city.
-They’re clean, relatively comfortable, and can nip along the cobbled streets giving Amsterdam’s lethal cyclists a run for their money.
-Luckily they’re all fully insured.
+They’re clean, relatively comfortable, and can zip along the cobbled streets giving Amsterdam’s cyclists a run for their money.
 The rickshaws are easy to spot all over the city, but especially around Centraal Station, Leidseplein, Museumplein, and Waterlooplein, or you can order your eco-taxi in advance.
 Contact Amsterdam Fietstaxi (www.amsterdam-fietstaxi.nl; tel.
 065/348-1860).
 Charges start at 10€ for rides in the city center; half-hour tours are 25€.